NVIDIA/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/MCTP/README.md

 The supported MCTP message types in an endpoint are exposed by the `SupportedMessageTypes` property in the `xyz.openbmc_project.MCTP.Endpoint` interface.
-For example, if the endpoint supports PLDM then pldm daemon will complete the PLDM discovery flow with the MCTP endpoint.
+For example, if the endpoint supports PLDM then pldm daemon will complete the PLDM discovery flow with the MCTP endpoint. `MediumType` property in the `xyz.openbmc_project.MCTP.Endpoint` interface allows application layer protocols to choose a faster or preferred physical medium to MCTP device with multiple endpoints.
 Also mctpd discovers the removal of the MCTP endpoints and removes the D-Bus objects corresponding to those endpoints.
 MCTP bridges are not modelled in the D-Bus.

 ## D-Bus object modelling